dIoMeDs/stegos-website/content/news/2019/09/mainnet-beta-2.md

 Please visit [releases](https://github.com/stegos/stegos-wallet/releases) to download the app.

 As always, please send comments, bug reports and any other feedback to <support@stegos.zendesk.com>.
+No comment is too small!<br>

 Thanks!